nahantbell/hello-world/README.md

 # hello-world
-this is a first prokect to learn the system
+this is a first project to learn the system

+Here is where I am supposed to say something about myself